 Explore health content from A to Z.

 I need information about...

-Your child has been diagnosed with gastroesophageal reflux disease (GERD).
-GERD is a backflow of acid from the stomach into the swallowing tube (esophagus).
+Your baby has been diagnosed with gastroesophageal reflux disease (GERD).
+GERD is a when acid from the stomach flows up into the tube that leads from the mouth to the stomach (esophagus).

-Call your doctor immediately if your child has any of the following:
+Call your baby's healthcare provider right away if he or she has any of the following:

 Trouble gaining weight

 Spitting up or vomiting that gets worse or doesn’t stop

 Blood in vomit

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR